dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/command-line-options.md

 sidebar: "Command line options"
 ---

 For consistency, command-line interface (CLI) flags should come right after the `dbt` prefix and its subcommands.
 This includes "global" flags (supported for all commands).
-When set, CLI flags override environment variables and profile configs.
+Reference the [table of all flags](/reference/global-configs/about-global-configs#available-flags) to see which CLI flags are available for setting.
+When set, CLI flags override [environment variables](https://docs.getdbt.com/reference/global-configs/environment-variable-configs) and [project flags](/reference/global-configs/project-flags).

 For example, instead of using: